University Medical Practice5 Pritchatts RoadEdgbastonBirmingham, B15 2QUTel: 0121 687 3055 option 1

 The practice offers free (Besure) self-test kits for men and women for chlamydia.

-The practice can offer the full range of STD tests for people with symptoms - Dr Rummens does testing for men and all the doctors and nurses can offer testing for women.
+The practice can offer the full range of STD tests for people with symptoms - all the doctors and nurses offer testing for our Patients.
 Please note that we are not able to offer a full screening service due to the volume of testing needed but are able to test those with symptoms and at significant risk.

 The Local GUM Clinics are based in the centre of Birmingham at Whittall Street Clinic, Whittall Street, Birmingham.
 B4 6DH or in the Sexual Health Clinic at Basement, Boots the Chemist, High Street, Birmingham.
 Appointments can be made for either venue on 0121 237 5700.